wwPDB/protein-modification-extension/Protein_modifications.md

 #### Modifications that are direct covalent bonds

-Some protein modifications have no modification group and are instead direct covalent bonds between two peptide residues.
+Some PCMs have no modification group and are instead direct covalent bonds between two peptide residues.
 The most common example of this are disulfide bridges, however, there are other such modifications, including isopeptide bonds, Selenocysteine-Selenocysteine bonds and peptide